‘Game Of Thrones’: How Will Daenerys React When She Finds Out That Jon Snow Is A Targaryen?

 “Daenerys is our queen,” Jon says in response to the news in Episode 1 of Game of Thrones Season 8.

-Sam points out that, actually, she isn’t before asking, “You gave up your crown to save your people, would she do the same?”
+Sam points out that, actually, she isn’t, before asking, “You gave up your crown to save your people, would she do the same?”

 Sam, who is still reeling from the knowledge that Daenerys has killed his father and brother because they wouldn’t bend the knee to her claim, has a valid point.
 Daenerys has been known to be swift and harsh in her decision-making skills when it comes to people opposing her claim to the iron throne.